stvsmth/kenpom/README.md

 team ranks against other non-ranked teams, KenPom is one way to compare relative strengths.

-This works in any Python 3 environment (probably Python 2 as well, but I haven't checked), but I find it particularly useful in on my iPhone with Pythonista.
+This may run on Python 3.5 or earlier, but I find f-strings delightful, so I'm only testing 3.6 and greater.
+I find I this tool particularly useful on my iPhone with Pythonista.

 ## Installation

-This is a Python 3 tool that uses [requests](https://requests.readthedocs.io/en/master/) and [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/).
+This is tool primarily uses [requests](https://requests.readthedocs.io/en/master/) and [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/).
 While not required, using virtual environments is almost always the smart thing to do.
 Also, we use some pre-commit hooks to keep things formatted nicely and avoid some silly mistakes.